mukilan5g/task1/README.md

 # word_counter
-Counting the frequent element in a string..
+Counting the frequent words in a string..
 #
 #
 *count_lib* module contains the library functions for the task